 Last week, we covered the 4 Ways Data Quality Could Be Hurting Your Business.
-Today, we give you 5 more reasons to take the plunge and cleanse your marketing database.
+Today, we give you five more reasons to take the plunge and cleanse your marketing database.

 1. Data decays at an alarming rate